 Thinking about it now as I write this, it does seem like there could be a better way to use the idea of legacy—not as a question but as a decision.
 If you just said, “It will all work out great.
 Now do whatever you want, because you already know how things will turn out.”
 I could see how that would be useful.
 A fortune teller once told me how old I was going to be when I died, and since then I’ve been in a few scary situations, but I was always able to be more fearless when I thought, “Oh well—this will probably end fine because I know I don’t die until much later.”
 Using legacy as a decision-maker could function much like that.
 That could be helpful.

-Emmet Gowin is a photographer and a 1994 Pew Fellow.
+Gabriel Martinez is a visual artist and a 2001 Pew Fellow.